Alec Cunningham-Reid

 Captain Alec Stratford Cunningham-Reid DFC (20 April 1895 – 26 March 1977), known in his early life as Alec Stratford Reid, was a British First World War flying ace credited with seven aerial victories.
 After the war, he entered politics as a Conservative, serving as a Member of Parliament (MP) for periods between 1922 and 1945.

 Early life

-Cunningham-Reid was born in Wayland, Norfolk, the son of the Reverend Arthur Morse Reid and his wife Agnes Celina Flower (1861–1941), a sister of Archibald Dennis Flower.
+Cunningham-Reid was born in Wayland, Norfolk.

 He joined the Royal Engineers during the First World War and was commissioned as a second lieutenant, transferring to the Royal Flying Corps.
 In August 1918, he was awarded the Distinguished Flying Cross, the citation reading: